AACR-Amgen Inc. Fellowships in Clinical/Translational Cancer Research

-The AACR-Amgen Inc. Fellowships in Clinical/Translational Cancer Research are open to postdoctoral and clinical research fellows working at an academic, medical or research institution who will be in the first five years of their postdoctoral training at the start of the grant term.
+The AACR-Amgen Inc. Fellowships in Clinical/Translational Cancer Research represent a joint effort to encourage and support mentored young investigators to conduct clinical and/or translational cancer research.
+Eligibility is limited to postdoctoral and clinical research fellows who have completed their most recent doctoral degree within the past five years.
 Proposed research projects may be in any area of clinical and/or translational cancer research.

 New York, New York

 EZH2 as a therapeutic target in ASXL1-mutant myelofibrosis

 Recently, loss of function mutations of ASXL1 (Additional sex combs-like 1) and other epigenetic modifying proteins have been found to occur in a significant number of patients with JAK2-mutant myelofibrosis and other myeloid diseases.
 Clinically, these mutations confer decreased responsiveness to JAK2 inhibitor therapy, increased risk of transformation to acute leukemia, and worsened overall survival in affected patients.
 ASXL1 cooperates with the methyltransferase EZH2 (enhancer of zeste homolog 2) to epigenetically regulate downstream target gene expression and influence normal and malignant hematopoiesis.
 Dr. Dunbar and the Levine lab have hypothesized that EZH2 inhibition might further enhance chromatin dysregulation beyond that of ASXL1 loss alone and drive genotype-specific cell death in ASXL1-mutant MPN cells.
 Dr. Dunbar's project aims to delineate the functional and mechanistic role of EZH2 inhibitors in ASXL1-mutant MPNs in order to leverage this therapy for potential use in this high-risk patient population.